+The Survivor's Trust and another trust for which Ms. Annette Simmons is also the sole trustee own all of the outstanding shares of non-voting preferred stock issued by VHC, a parent of Valhi.
+Ms. Annette Simmons disclaims beneficial ownership of any shares that these trusts hold, except to the extent of her pecuniary interest in such shares, if any.

 Contran is the sole owner of 100% of the outstanding shares of non-voting preferred stock of Valhi.
-A trust of which Ms. Annette Simmons is one of the co-trustees is the holder of 100% of outstanding shares of non-voting preferred stock issued by VHC, a parent of Valhi.
-Ms. Annette Simmons disclaims beneficial ownership of any shares that this trust holds, except to the extent of her pecuniary interest in such shares, if any.

-Contran is the holder of 100% of the outstanding common stock of Dixie Rice and may be deemed to control Dixie Rice.
+Contran is also the holder of 100% of the outstanding common stock of Dixie Rice and may be deemed to control Dixie Rice.
 Dixie Rice is the direct holder of 100% of the outstanding common stock of VHC and may be deemed to control VHC.
 Messrs.
-O'Brien and Watson and the son of Ms. Annette Simmons each hold of record one director qualifying share of Dixie Rice common stock.
+O'Brien and Watson each hold of record one director qualifying share of Dixie Rice common stock.